hoxo-m/TheseusPlot/README.md

 <img src="man/figures/README-factor_column-1.png" alt="" width="500" />

-You can change the order of the factor levels to display them in any desired sequence.
+You can change the factor levels to display the categories in any order you choose.